Responsibilities of Membership

 Participate In School Programs

 Although we cannot strictly require it, members are strongly urged to participate in their school music programs.
 Thatʼs what the schools prefer, and we agree.
-BYOC is intended to complement your other music activities, not replace them.
-The extra experience will help you excel in both BYOC and school.
+BYO is intended to complement your other music activities, not replace them.
+The extra experience will help you excel in both BYO and school.

 Report All Absences